 We are choosing a new and courageous path to make the world a better place for our girls

-We are delighted to announce Pymble will be gifting Wise Phones to all students in Years 4 to 8 in 2025.
-These are to replace or substitute for smartphones, which are associated with creating so much harm to our young people.
+We are delighted to announce Pymble will provide a wiser mobile phone choice for students in Years 4 to 8 in 2025.
+These are to replace or substitute for smartphones, which research associates with negative impact on our young people.

 Watch us change the world, with the power of our united Pymble community.

-The Pymble Wise Phone is powered by HMD Pulse, which comes with 4 GB of memory, 128 GB of storage and a powerful battery to last through the day.
+The phone students receive through the Pymble Wise Phone Initiative is from the HMD Pulse range.
+It is available in six colours and comes with 4 GB of memory, 128 GB of storage and a powerful battery to last through the day.

 Managed by Pymble

-What makes this phone wiser than a smartphone and safer than a dumb phone is that it has all the power and potential of a smart phone, but is locked down to specific apps and features determined by the College.
+What makes this phone wiser than a smartphone and safer than a ‘brick’ phone is that it has all the power and potential of a smart phone, without an internet browser or social media apps.
+The apps available on the phone are safe, suitable and determined by the College, in consultation with students.

-In comparison, a dumb phone cannot be managed and still has unlimited internet access while a smart phone is difficult to limit features and applications.
+In comparison, a ‘brick’ phone cannot be managed and still has unlimited internet access while a smart phone is difficult to limit features and applications.

-The College will ensure the Wise Phone functionality grows with your daughter appropriately as she journeys toward full digital maturity.
+The College will ensure the mobile phone functionality grows with your daughter appropriately as she journeys toward full digital maturity.

 Customised to your daughter’s age

-Your daughter’s Wise Phone will be locked down to specific applications and phone features based on her age and year group.
+Your daughter’s College-managed phone under the Pymble Wise Phone Initiative will offer specific applications and phone features based on her age and year group.

-The College will ensure she has access to the apps and features she needs, while locking out distracting or potentially harmful apps, including social media.
+The College will ensure she has access to the apps and features she needs, without distracting and potentially harmful apps, including social media.

 First Steps